AKRA 2.0: Accurate Kappa Reconstruction Algorithm for masked shear catalog: The AKRA 2.0 Algorithm

 Using the AKRA-flat algorithm, we reconstruct the small-scale convergence maps for each flat-sky region, with each region processed independently.
 These individual maps are then merged to form the final small-scale convergence map.

 The composite map is influenced by the window function due to the mass assignment method.
-The window functions in Fourier space, associated with each mass assignment scheme, are represented by sinc functions \citep{Jing2005}:
+The window functions in Fourier space, associated with each mass assignment scheme, are represented by sinc functions \cite{Jing2005}:

 where $k_x$ and $k_y$ are the wave numbers.
 The power $p$ is the power of the window function, determined by the mass assignment method used, with the NGP method corresponding to $p=1$.
+To avoid duplication or loss of information in the overlapped areas, we compute the averaged convergence maps $\kappa^{\text{small}}$ by averaging the reconstructed values $\kappa^{\text{small},i}$ from all regions covering the same sky area.
 By deconvolving this window function from the synthesized small-scale maps from each region, we obtain the small scale convergence map, $\kappa^{\text{small}}$.